Sandalots/Mystify/README.md

 Run main.py with args gateway or node.
 Proceed to follow console or GUI instructions.
 Navigate to localhost:3000 for web interfacing.
 Customise using config.yaml.

 # State
 The current state of Mystify is quite dodgy.
+With it being strung together by weak strings.